darasus/ai-blog/content/how-much-does-mediation-cost.md

   parties and their representatives can resolve the issues, they do so at this stage.
 If they are unable to reach an agreement, the mediators will issue a written mediation report.
+intro: >-
+  Mediation, like other forms of dispute resolution, is not free.
+You pay for it either directly by paying the mediator or indirectly by paying the lawyers.
+But how much does mediation cost?

+  Mediation costs will vary depending on where you live, the nature of your dispute, and the reputation of the mediator or firm you choose to take on your case.

+  While some attorneys may offer their clients a choice between litigation and a certain number of hours of mediation at a reduced rate as an alternative to litigation, most attorneys charge their standard rates for mediation services.

+  The hourly rate for a private mediator may range from $100 per hour to $300 per hour or more; however, most mediators will have standard market rates that fall within that range.
+Many corporations and nonprofit organizations negotiate group discounts when contracting with third-party mediation services.
+In general, expect to spend $200 to $500 per party for a one-day mediation session with two neutral mediators and an independent arbiter.
 ---

 ## How Long Does Mediation Take?